This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

-Quick Answer How to let go of the past is not about forgetting what happened or pretending it did not matter.
+Quick Answer: Letting go of the past is not about forgetting what happened or pretending it did not matter.
 It is about allowing attention to shift away from the emotional loop that keeps the experience active in the present.
 The past does not hold on — attention does.
-When attention stops returning to the same memory repeatedly the emotional weight attached to it gradually fades on its own.
+When attention stops returning to the same memory repeatedly, the emotional weight attached to it gradually fades on its own.

-Understanding why how to let go of the past feels so difficult — and what is actually happening when the past keeps returning — changes the entire approach.
+Understanding why letting go of the past feels so difficult — and what is actually happening when the past keeps returning — changes the entire approach.

 Why the Past Keeps Coming Back